 The training spot: The Gym

 Hello from the inside – the floor in your gym is made for training.
 Since hygiene is a priority in gyms, easy-to-wash, wooden floors or synthetic hard floors are typically chosen.
 In the weight area, to prevent any damage when the weights are dropped, protection is usually also added, for example bracing underneath the floorboards, and special synthetic mats.
 Also, you can usually find mats for your bodyweight training there.
 When you’re following the Gym Coach, your local gym is the best option, although you don’t need much equipment to also train at home.
-Discover more on the Freeletics Blog.

-Following the Running Coach?
 The treadmill gives an indoor alternative to your training, for example when it’s raining but you still want to go for a run.
 Although not quite the same as enjoying the great outdoors in the morning, intervals on the treadmill allow you to change speed quickly and also keep track of your exact pace.

 So, what is the best surface?
 There is no perfect answer.
 Still, the key word is variety.
 Switching up your surface and training spot pushes you to use different muscles and therefore improves your adaptability and skills.
-Now, get your shoes on, follow your Freeletics Coaches and leave your tracks on whichever surface you visit today!
+Now, get your shoes on, follow your Freeletics Coach and leave your tracks on whichever surface you visit today!